Ayo89/RadomQuoteMachine/README.md

-#Quote Machine
+# Quote Machine

-$ I used for this Project: React, Sass(css), Axios for connect API.
+## I used for this Project:
+  - React.
+  - Sass(css3).
+  - Axios for connect API.